Fed's Goolsbee Emphasizes Inflation Control Amid Independence Concerns

 *this image is generated using AI for illustrative purposes only.

-Senior monetary policymakers from Europe, North America, and Asia have made a rare and unified public statement supporting Federal Reserve Chair Jerome Powell, amid growing concerns over attempts to undermine the independence of the world's most powerful central bank.
-The coordinated response represents an unusual departure from central banks' typical reluctance to comment on domestic political matters involving other countries.
+The concerns over Fed independence have prompted rare public support from international central banking leaders.
+Senior monetary policymakers from Europe, North America, and Asia have made unified statements supporting Fed Chair Jerome Powell, representing an unusual departure from central banks' typical reluctance to comment on domestic political matters.

 European Central Bank Christine Lagarde